Denver woman raises thousands for charity selling candy apples

 Now, Fante is making as many as 2,000 caramel apples a year that sell for $10 each.
 Her efforts have netted between $10,000 to $20,000 a year that she's donated to schools, libraries, and a hospice.

-"On a busy day, I do about two to 300," Megan told CBS News' Barry Peterson.
+"On a busy day, I do about two to 300," Megan told CBS News.

 Husband Rob, an oculofacial plastic surgeon, pays for the supplies and pushes in those wooden handles.